Premature Birth 101

-Sera Prognostics has developed an innovative test that measures the levels of certain proteins in the blood during weeks 19 or 20 to provide an individualized risk assessment for spontaneous preterm birth.
+Sera Prognostics has developed an innovative test that measures the levels of certain proteins in the blood during weeks 18 through 20 to provide an individualized risk assessment for spontaneous preterm birth.
 Rather than providing a “yes” or “no” answer to whether you will deliver early, the PreTRM Test provides key individualized information about your risk of preterm delivery.

 With the PreTRM Test, you and your doctor can better understand your own risk for preterm delivery and work together to develop a treatment plan to manage these risks.

-PreTRM is an innovative test that measures the levels of certain proteins in the blood during weeks 19 or 20 to provide an individualized risk assessment for spontaneous preterm birth for most singleton pregnancies.
+PreTRM is an innovative test that measures the levels of certain proteins in the blood during weeks 18 through 20 to provide an individualized risk assessment for spontaneous preterm birth for most singleton pregnancies.

 Talk to your doctor today about the PreTRM Test for your individual risk assessment.